| |

 will take you there in style and comfort.

-it makes sense that you’ll see Hobart at its best
+So it makes sense that you’ll see Hobart at its

-on a river cruise, experience the regions beautiful
+best on a river cruise, experience the regions

-surrounds as you cruise along the majestic Derwent
+beautiful surrounds as you cruise along the majestic

-Street pier and see Hobart from a shipboard perspective.
+Brooke Street pier and see Hobart from a shipboard

 |